-An Operator may apply to Council to vary some conditions.
+In accordance with Section 2.7.2 an Operator may apply to Council to vary some conditions.
 In particular Council may consider applications to:

-- Use land within 50m of residential properties if it can be demonstrated that other factors will ameliorate the impact of the activity (eg. a busy road or land form intervening between affected residential properties and the site of the activity).
-Equally if the activity is extremely noisy or located in an area which would magnify the noise (on water or between structures) the distance could be increased. - Erect a small marquee to provide shade during the period of the activity (eg surf school).
+- Use land within 50m of residential properties if it can be demonstrated that other factors will ameliorate the impact of the activity (eg a busy road or land form intervening between affected residential properties and the site of the activity).
+Equally if the activity is extremely noisy or located in an area which would magnify the noise (on water or between structures) the distance could be increased. - Erect a small marquee to provide shade during the period of the activity (eg surf school) (Condition Vary the times of operation of an activity for parks not within close proximity to residential areas (Condition u. refers).

-Note: A Licence is approved by Council subject to the provisions of the LGA or the CLA, depending on the status of the land as described by Section 2.3.
+Note: A Licence is approved by Council subject to the provisions of the LGA or the CLA, depending on the status of the land as described by Section 2.2.
 As a consequence any of the Standard conditions set out in this section may be amended to indicate the condition is subject to Ministerial, Trust or Council requirements as appropriate.